 - a.
 Preparing to begin peer review by reading available documentation

 - a.
 Quick Reference Guide

 - b.
 Reviewer Handbook (this document)

+- c.
+Reviewer Webinar (pre-recorded webinar)

 - b.
 Certifying the Conflict of Interest Statement

 - c.
 Reading and reviewing the applications

 Using the online portal eGMS Reach, you will complete an evaluation form that includes written comments and asks you to assign one "Grade" or score for each application.
 More guidance on evaluating applications is provided in this document, but if any application seems to be missing pages or other information, please contact imls-librarygrants@imls.gov.